-The on-premises comparison for the services that Amazon VPC provides includes routers, modems, switches, and lots of cable.
+The on-premises comparison for the services that AWS VPC provides includes routers, modems, switches, and lots of cable.

 Your VPC has a built-in router, and you can use routing tables to control network traffic.
 You can also control internet connectivity to a VPC and use gateways to connect your VPC to the internet, like the function of a modem.
 And you can create private subnets and peering connections, like you might have in a private network.